MrCyjaneK/mysite/content/projects/squizit/index.md

 CrumbParent = "projects"
 Layout = "page"
 Tags = [ "Quizizz", "Squizit" ]
-Title = "Squizit - Quizizz hack"
+PostTitle = "Squizit - Simple hack for quizizz, that just works."
 +++

-# Squizit - Simple hack for quizizz, that just works.

 Squizit is a simple tool, that aim to help you get the grade you want, not the one you have learnt for.